 One of the most useful features of TortoiseSVN is the Log dialog.
-This shows you a list of all the commits you made to a file or folder, and shows those detailed commit messages that you entered ;-)
+This shows you a list of all the commits you made to a file or folder, and shows those detailed commit messages that you entered (you did enter a commit message as suggested?
+If not, now you see why this is important).